sapiosciences/sapioanalyticserver-tutorials/README.md

 SapioNativeExecPort="8686"
 SapioNativeExecTrustStoreData="use command 'base64 your_keystore_file' to generate this string"
 ```

+### Smoke Test
+To run a smoke test, Go to ELN create a table of data
+Create a column "x" and a column "y"
+Enter a data suitable for linear regression data such as (1, 1), (2, 3), (4, 10), (5 15)

+Create an advanced curve viewer widget as the next entry, select "Polynomial" regression and pick the X and Y columns.
+If the configuration is correct, the linear regression will be performed.
+You will also see in the app log indicating an attempt to connect to analytics server.

 ## Deployment of Sapio Analytics Cluster with Load balancing
 There are multiple ways to deploy a Sapio Analytics Cluster with Load Balancing.